xuxiyang1993/Multi_MCTS_Guidance_Separation_Assurance/README.md

 * `render()` will visualize all of the current aircraft and vertiport.

 ## Citing this work
-If you find this codebase useful for your research work, we encourage you to cite the software using the following BibTex citation:
+If you find this codebase useful for your research work, we encourage you to cite our paper using the following BibTex citation:

 ```
 @article{yang2020scalable,